 Well, it turns out that those candles might not be all that therapeutic and delicious after all.
 They are toxic candles!
 They actually fill your room with chemicals while they are emitting their delicious fragrances!
 Say wha?
 Don’t worry, you do not have to give up heavenly aromas in your house, you just have to be smart about what you use to create those scents.
 I will tell you all about it and offer you some awesome alternatives…

 Researchers have shown some scented candles produce smoke laced with almost as many toxins as those produced by cigarettes.
-Candle emmissions have been compared to diesel fumes and second hand cigarette smoke!
+Candle emissions have been compared to diesel fumes and second-hand cigarette smoke!

 LEAD: Lead can cause a whole host of negative health effects.
 Exposure to lead can cause an increase in blood pressure, an increased chance of having a heart attack or stroke, decrease in brain function, a decrease in kidney function (making it hard to get rid of toxic waste products through your urine!), it can harm the physical and mental development of your baby before it’s born and increase chances of having a miscarriage (raise your hand if you relaxed in the tub with a candle burning while you were pregnant.
 I did!).
 They took lead out of paint, now why is it still in our candles?